astral-sh/uv/CONTRIBUTING.md

 python3.12 scripts/bootstrap/install.py
 ```

+You can configure the bootstrapping directory with `PUFFIN_BOOTSTRAP_DIR`.

 ### Local testing

 You can invoke your development version of uv with `cargo run -- <args>`.
 For example: